Empryo vs Aider

 | How it edits code | AST + LSP mutations — symbol-level operations applied as atomic batches, gated by typecheck | Text search/replace diff blocks returned by the model (whole, diff, udiff formats) |

-| Code understanding | The Genome — live symbol/import/call graph, re-indexed in real time, ranked by PageRank + git co-change with blast-radius tags | Repo map — tree-sitter symbol map with dependency-graph ranking, generated per request within a token budget (default ~1k tokens) |
+| Code understanding | The Genome — live symbol/import/call graph, re-indexed in real time, ranked by PageRank + git co-change with blast-radius tags | Repo map — the pioneer of graph-ranked maps: tree-sitter symbols with file-level co-occurrence ranking, rendered per request into a ~1k-token prompt; not a persistent per-symbol call graph, and it never powers editing |

 | Language tooling | Full LSP integration: workspace rename, find references, call hierarchy, live diagnostics across 576+ auto-installed servers | No LSP integration; relies on the model plus optional linting/test commands |

-| Languages parsed | 30+ languages parsed for the graph; 65+ AST operations on TypeScript/JavaScript | 100+ languages supported overall; tree-sitter repo map covers ~74 |
+| Languages parsed | 33 languages parsed for the graph; 65+ AST operations on TypeScript/JavaScript, LSP refactors for the rest | 100+ languages supported overall; tree-sitter repo map covers ~74 |

 | Model choice | 22 providers with a per-slot task router (different model per task and per tab) | Works with almost any LLM including local models; architect/editor lets you split planning and editing across two models |